Todd Sullivan

 Finally, you must ensure full compliance with all state laws concerning medical practice sales and healthcare privacy laws like HIPAA (Health Insurance Portability and Accountability Act of 1996), including formally transferring over licenses, regulatory credentials, and custodianship of protected health information to the successor entity.

-Step 3: Manage the sales process
+Step 3: Manage the Sales Process

 The sales process itself also requires meticulous management from start to finish.